rajkumar4041/use-redux-state-Documentation/README.md

-# use-redux-state Examples
+# redux-toolkit-state Examples

-A comprehensive showcase of the `use-redux-state` package capabilities, demonstrating various use cases and patterns for global state management in React applications.
+A comprehensive showcase of the `redux-toolkit-state` package capabilities, demonstrating various use cases and patterns for global state management in React applications.

 ## 🚀 Features